ani13492/Weathered/README.md

 # Weathered
-A simple android weather app using Kotlin
+A simple android weather app using Kotlin co-routines.